Mad Conductor

-Mad Conductor is an experimental hip hop band fronted by MC Devlin (Chris Tray) and with production by MC Kinney (Dan McKinney).
+Mad Conductor is an experimental hip hop band fronted by MC Devlin (Chris Devlin) and with production by MC Kinney (Dan McKinney).
 Their sound mixes hip-hop with a wide array of styles, in a unique and often experimental way.

 The band formed in 2005 after Devlin's former band, hardcore outfit No Cash, broke up.
 Originally from Center Valley, Pennsylvania, the band relocated to New Orleans in 2008.

 In 2012 the band successfully raised funds on Kickstarter to record a full-length album titled MC Rises.

-They are currently back in Pennsylvania, recording and releasing new music on a regular basis while keeping up with ongoing gigs in the north east.
+Mad Conductor reformed in Pennsylvania, from 2016-'18, releasing an EP's worth of singles, performing their final show in August 2018 in Brooklyn.